theorangepotato/programming-languages-2019/BNFC-installation.md

 Download and install the [Haskell platform](https://www.haskell.org/platform/).

 Create a directory in which you want to clone the BNFC github directory and `cd` there in a terminal.
-Then perform the following commands.
+Then perform the following commands (you may have to add a `cabal update` before the `make`).

     git clone https://github.com/BNFC/bnfc
     cd bnfc